fbpx

 It is with sad sorrow that in 2019 we should mourn the loss of a young girl, who committed suicide because she finally bloomed into a young woman.
 Where is this coming from?
 In Kabiangek primary school in Koinon constituency, a 14-year-old girl committed suicide after being humiliated by a female teacher because she soiled her dress when she had her first menses.

-The class six pupil who had her first periods hanged herself from a tree following public ridicule in front of her classmates.
+The class six pupil who had her first period hanged herself from a tree following public ridicule in front of her classmates.
 This was because she couldn’t keep her dress clean from period stains considering that it was her first period and she had no sanitary towels to use.
 This just rubbed the teacher the wrong way who chose to embarrass her and kick her out of class and as you guessed, she was told to stand outside.

 The mother of the child and other parents held a protest as no action was taken since the girl took her life out of menstrual trauma.

-Related: A troubled teenagers letter to her parents.
+Related: A troubled teenager’s letter to her parents.

 Thoughts

-Now, this issue may be seen as another suicide case due to underlying family matters or mental issues but can we step back and look at the main subject itself.
+Now, this issue may be seen as another suicide case due to underlying family matters or mental issues but can we step back and look at the main subject itself?
 Menstruation and menstrual stigma and why we need to talk about menstruation and how it affects millions of girls

 Menstruation is a normal process and if I may add a rite of passage.
 The girl did not apply for the process.
 It is something that all girls go through.
 The teacher must’ve forgotten.

-Speaking of the teacher I would like to cast total blame on her but again the underlying issue is that due to social conditioning menstruation been equated to a woman’s dirty linen that shouldn’t be aired in public.
+Speaking of the teacher I would like to cast total blame on her but again the underlying issue is that due to social conditioning menstruation has been equated to a woman’s dirty linen that shouldn’t be aired in public.
 No pun intended.

 Others who can even afford sanitary towels opt to buy the unscented ones because apparently, the scented pads give you away anytime you pass by someone.
 Girls even feel shame standing up or being active.
-What if the pad falls, what if they hear a swish swash noise.
+What if the pad falls, what if they hear a swish-swash noise?
 We have not mentioned the fact that you feel all eyes on you while you are going through your menses.
 The list of fears is endless.

 Now you are a grown woman.
 You are no longer like your peers, so keep away from them.
 Menstruating is like a sin so keep it a secret.
 Stay away from men and people in general during that time of the month.
-Do not touch anything especially people’s foods as you are filthy.
+Do not touch anything especially people’s food as you are filthy.

-Sad to say the social taboos don’t stop there and they keep piling depending on the culture and traditions.
+Sad to say the social taboos don’t stop there and they keep piling up depending on the culture and traditions.

 "A schoolgirl in Kenya has taken her own life after being shamed in class for having her period and staining her uniform"

-MY GOD ?
+MY GOD 💔

 A girl killed herself bcz of an adult teacher with menstrual stigma yet when we tell y'all to work on yourselves and unlearn you think we crazy.